-Improve Your Moves - Skills & Drills
+Improve Your Moves - Soccer Skills & Drills

-If you’ve learned anything on this soccer training website, it’s that your success as a soccer player depends on much more than on just how well you can kick the ball.
+If you’ve learned anything on this soccer training website, it’s that your success as a soccer player depends on much more than on just how well you can kick the soccer ball.
 The fate of the game rests on strategy, teamwork, and decision-making.

 That being said, there are several soccer skills and techniques that you’ll want to perfect, so you can tap into them when you need to.
-These are some useful skills that you can use when you're trying to get out of a tight spot on the soccer field or need to beat a defender.
+These are useful soccer skills that you can use when you're trying to get out of a tight spot on the soccer field or need to beat a defender.
 Afterall, while the game of soccer is much more than just your skills on the ball, those skills are the foundation of your game.
 You'll want to master the ability to control, shield, juggle, and dribble the ball with both feet.

 Getty Images: The living legend Ryan Giggs of Manchester United..